mia-platform/design-system/CONTRIBUTING.md

   - `security`: indicates that the PR introduces a security fix.
   - `Storybook`: indicates that the PR introduces changes in the Storybook.

-##### Documentation
-* Newly introduced component properties should be accessible from the principal component story [controls](https://storybook.js.org/docs/react/essentials/controls) inside Storybook;
-* Whenever a new use case is provided for a component, make sure to include an example story inside Storybook.

-:warning: All changes **MUST** pass through merge request approvals.

-## Before submitting a PR

- * Are you in the contributors section inside the `package.json`?
-Add yourself!

 ## How to tag